 Similar species: The western smooth earthsnake (Virginia valeriae elegans), found nearly statewide, is closely related and extremely similar in appearance.
 It has relatively smooth (smooth or weakly keeled) scales along the back, 6 labial scales along the upper lip, 2 scales between the nostrils, and 2 postocular scales behind the eye.
 The anal plate is always divided.

 Adult length: 7 to 10 inches; occasionally to nearly 13 inches.

 Throughout the Ozarks in the southern half of the state, excluding southeastern counties.

 Habitat and Conservation

-Rough earthsnakes feed mainly on earthworms but do occasionally eat slugs, snails, and insects.
+Rough earthsnakes feed mainly on earthworms, but they occasionally eat slugs, snails, and insects.

 What is the value of a small snake that most people never see?
 Many believe that each species has its own intrinsic value, a worthiness that exists regardless of any human view.
-But economists are showing that nature, in a healthy, pristine condition, has tremendous value in hard dollars, too.
+But economists have shown that nature, in a healthy, pristine condition, has tremendous value in hard dollars, too.

 As predators, earthsnakes control populations of earthworms, snails, slugs, and insects.